textX/textX/docs/grammar.md

 In `Parameter` rule, the `name` attribute assignments are part of different ordered choice alternatives and thus name will never have more than one value and thus should not be a list.
+The type of `name` is consistent in both assignments so it will be `ID`.

 The rule of the thumb for multiple assignments is that if there is no possibility for an attribute to collect more than one value during parsing it